Toasty Toes: Best Winter Hiking Socks (2023)

 For winter hiking, opt for the medium crew style which has full cushioning to absorb impact with each step and keep your toes warm on cold-weather days.

-Smartwool Hiking Crew Socks are beloved by hikers, including more than 140 reviewers that awarded these warm wool socks a five-star rating.
+Smartwool Hiking Crew Socks are beloved by hikers, including more than 170 reviewers who awarded these warm wool socks a five-star rating.

-These performance fit socks will last a very long time.
+These hiking-specific socks will last a very long time.
 Some hikers say these socks lasted them more than 15 years before they needed a new pair.

-Warm and cozy are words often used to describe these socks, which are often donned inside the house too thanks to their, well, warmth and coziness.
+Warm and cozy are words often used to describe Smartwool socks, which are often donned inside the house too thanks to their, well, warmth and coziness.

 Danish Endurance Merino Wool Socks